DISH Network filed a complaint against Alfa TV’s ATN/Elafnet Service, for illegally distributing channels licensed to DISH.

 Consumers received the programming via an app that was pre-installed on illicit streaming devices and available from mobile app stores.
-Elfanet has a place of business in Florida, where DISH filed the complaint; in US Federal District Court.
+Elafnet has a place of business in Florida, where DISH filed the complaint; in US Federal District Court.

 How big is it?

-Elfanet refers to itself as “The Biggest Arabic IPTV Provider in the World,” distributing more than 3,000 channels originating in the Middle East and Turkey, including channels that were distributed exclusively in the US by DISH; through a network of 60 resellers.
+Elafnet refers to itself as “The Biggest Arabic IPTV Provider in the World,” distributing more than 3,000 channels originating in the Middle East and Turkey, including channels that were distributed exclusively in the US by DISH; through a network of 60 resellers.

-Elfanet claims to be the “Official Distributor of ATN,” whose owners had been ordered by Swedish authorities in 2018 to pay $24 million each and sentenced to prison for 2 1/2 years.
+Elafnet claims to be the “Official Distributor of ATN,” whose owners had been ordered by Swedish authorities in 2018 to pay $24 million each and sentenced to prison for 2 1/2 years.
 Even after that conviction, Elfanet was distributed in the United States.

 The owners purchased properties for ATN in their own names and in 2013, an individual hired to run customer support, who, by sending emails to ask people to renew their subscriptions, and by including codes for accessing the illegal service, was eventually caught by investigators.